Order of Good Cheer: Founding Chevaliers

 A certificate giving honorary membership in the Order can be obtained at some of Nova Scotia's tourism offices.
 One site that does this and is readily available to visitors from cruise ships is the main building on the Halifax dock.

 Revival

 On May 11, 2001, the Speaker of the House in Nova Scotia, Canada, the Hon.
 Murray Scott reaffirmed official recognition of the order in Canada as grant of the province under the custodianship of the Nova Scotia Ministry of Heritage.
 According to resolution 1111, the minimum condition of membership to the order is that a pledge to visit Nova Scotia must be made.
 The order is generally presented in recognition of individuals valued by the Province of Nova Scotia or in honour of the Acadian tradition in Canada.

 One becomes a member of the Order of Good Cheer by receiving an invitation from the Province of Nova Scotia or by a chevalier / member of the order.
+Membership in the order is differentiated from honorary membership.
+Honorary membership is given out by Tourism Nova Scotia, whereas actual membership in the order is by invitation of the province of Nova Scotia.